 Joe Klinkhoff got involved with Suppers at the suggestion of a doctor friend who was familiar with the program and had attended the training as well.
 Joe has been cooking since he's been old enough to stand at a stove and help, and more recently has taught foodie-type classes in a fairly regular but relaxed social manner.
 Joe has 30 years in food service and LOVES food!
 Each Suppers meeting has been an adventure, and through them -- and their signature, Suppers-style experiments -- Joe has lost weight and has been feeling better and healthier all the time.

 Karen Rose Tank is a Certified Health and Nutrition Coach who empowers people living with diabetes and other blood sugar issues to take control of their health and proactively manage their blood sugars.
-Having lived with type 1 diabetes for 18 years, her coaching comes from a place of compassion and empathy for those living with chronic disease.
+Diagnosed with type 1 diabetes in 1996, her coaching comes from a place of compassion and empathy for those living with chronic disease.
 In addition to Suppers, Karen leads a Princeton branch of another non-profit support group for women with diabetes, Diabetes Sisters.

 Margaret Kinnevy helps nurture well-being in her practice of Chinese medicine.
 Her knowledge of history and ethnobotany have led to a deep respect for our forgotten health traditions.
 After cooking for decades with whole foods, she was delighted to find a complete program to help others find more ease in reversing disorders.
 She finds much joy in the kitchen adventures and caring camaraderie of a Suppers meeting.

 Maureen has been an enthusiastic Suppers member since 2013 when she added healthful, low-carb eating to her arsenal of tools for coping with fibromyalgia and reversing pre-diabetes.
 She is committed to discovering creative ways to prepare nutritious and pleasurable meals.